DuskyLunari/DuskyLunari/README.md

 <br>

-A french student in it's first year at [MyDigital School](https://www.mydigitalschool.com/)🧠 and aiming to work in the future in the field of web development !
+A student in it's first year at [MyDigital School](https://www.mydigitalschool.com/)🧠 and aiming to work in the future in the field of web development !

-I’m interested in programming languages such as Python & Javascript the most currently but do touch all web directed languages like HTML & CSS PHP & SQL aswell.
+I’m interested in Python & Javascript the most currently but do touch all web directed languages like HTML & CSS PHP & SQL aswell.

-I like programming small games to pass the time as a hobby
+I like programming small games as a hobby

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------